apache/pulsar/site2/docs/helm-deploy.md

     --set [your configuration options]
 ```

-You can also use the `--version <installation version>` option if you want to install a specific version of Pulsar Helm chart.
+You can also use the `--version <installation version>` option if you want to install a specific version of Pulsar Helm Chart.

 ### Monitor deployment